Jira tracker · Side-by-side review

 Pick Everhour if

-• You manage client projects and need budgets, billable rates, and invoicing
+• You manage client projects and need budgets, billable rates, and invoicing in the same tool that runs the timer

-• You track time across many tools — Jira plus Asana, Trello, Basecamp, ClickUp, GitHub
+• You track time across many tools, Jira plus Asana, Trello, Basecamp, ClickUp, GitHub

 • Your team prefers a web dashboard to a desktop app